0daydarkarmy/envExfiltrator/README.md

 #collector.php keep it in your own device or anywhere location where you want to fetch env data.

-call url of https://...extractor.php  thats it ..env file will be there in your pocket.
+call url of https://...extractor.php  that's it ..env file will be there in your pocket.